zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

-I didn't say they were "the problem".
-I certainly said that some comments were problematic.

-**JOHN:** >> suggest you use "a problem" instead of "the problem".

-I moved the above comment down so that it doesn't interrupt my thought.
-To me, this comment seems nitpicky in an uninteresting way.
-I didn't say that you used the word "problem"; I chose that word because it makes a natural contrast with "solution" and it's also a natural lead-in to the next sentence, which needs to use the word "problem".
-If that particular word really bothers you then I suppose I could switch to "failures", but that will be more awkward for the sentence (is there really that big of a difference between "problem" and "failure"?).
-You can delete this comment once you have read it.

-**UB:**

 It's very true that there is important information that is not, or cannot be, expresssed in code.
 That's a failure.
 A failure of our languages, or of our ability to use them to express ourselves.
 In every case a comment is a failure of our ability to use our languages to express our intent.

-And we fail at that very frequently, and so comments are a necessary evil -- or, if you prefer, an unfortunate necessity.
-If we had the perfect programming language TM we would never write another comment.
+And we fail at that very frequently, and so comments are a necessary evil -- or, if you prefer, _an unfortunate necessity_.
+If we had the perfect programming language (TM) we would never write another comment.

 **JOHN:**